jepegit/cellpy/docs/tutorials/configuring.rst

 The first part contains definitions of the different paths, files and file-patterns that ``cellpy`` will use.
-This is probably the place where you most likely will have to do some edits sometime.
+This is the place where you most likely will have to do some edits sometime.

-Next comes definitions needed when using a db.
+The next part contains definitions required when using a database:

 .. code-block:: yaml